danakongur/Reeler/justification.md

 ## Aesthetics

-We wanted our game to have elements of discovery and submission, letting the player explore a physical world and discovering different fish from there.
+In our original pitch, the core of our game was a chill game where you try to collect as many fish as you can.
+During developement, we decided that we want our game to be more about battling fish that get stronger and stronger, trying to not lose.
+This way, the player is more focused on progressing and trying to get as far as possible.

-Our game still has some discovery in the different species of fish, but when we started developement we decided to focus on the battle mechanics and abandoning the physical world part, as it would have been too much for these 2 weeks we had to develop the game.
+Originally, we wanted our game to have elements of discovery and submission, letting the player explore a physical world and discovering different fish from there.
+Our game still has some discovery in the different species of fish, but after being told our scope might be too big, we decided to focus on the battle mechanics and abandoning the physical world part, as it would have been too much for these 2 weeks we had to develop the game.

 We also wanted the battle part to be a bit of a challenge, where the user has to plan their actions and use items to catch the fish.
+All these changes m

 ## Mechanics